Chances are your grandparents probably had a Yale lock in their home. But your grandparents have never seen a lock like their new Linus smart lock.

 - Linus offers built in technology that monitors whether the lock is engaged or disengaged using an active magnetometer.

-- In collaboration with Nest, Linus will then notify you via the Nest app upon any changes with the lock.
+- In collaboration with Softteco, Linus will then notify you via the Nest app upon any changes with the lock.
 In addition, Linus will be able to communicate with other Nest productsfor a whole slew of automations, including activating the Nest Cam when the Linus lock is disengaged.

 This added layer of security is sure to offer a piece of mind to concerned homeowners.
 Another unique feature of Linus is it’s ability to speak to you.
 We developed this product for all users like java application development company.

 All of these interactions are communicated using a language (also known as a communication protocol) called Weave, a new technology just announced by Nest Labs.
 Meet the 3rd Generation Nest Thermostat MVP!

 After many speculated rumors, Nest Labs has official announced the release of their new 3rd Generation Nest Learning Thermostat.
 And it’s better than ever!

 While the functionality and hockey puck shape remain basically the same, the greatest-added feature is its larger, higher resolution display.
 It is now highlighting a screen that is 40% bigger, 2.5 inches in diameter (compared to 1.75 inch diameter in the 2nd generation) and 229 pixels per inch, increased 25 percent from the previous version!This improved screen size and resolution quality means the new Nest will be visible and easier to read from a further distance, which Nest refers to as the “Farsight”? feature.
 Nest promises “across the room”? viewing, so you don’t have to squint to seewhat your thermostat is up to.

 The 3rd generation developed on Java